EnvisionIot/developer_bootcamp/Developer_Bootcamp_EN/5_Application_Development/Java_tutorial/creating_web_project.md

 # Lab 2.
-Creating a Web Project
+Create a Web Project

-In this lab, we will create a Java Springboot web project for developing the application and add maven dependencies for the EnOS Java Core SDK.
+In this lab, you will create a Java Springboot web project to develop an application and add maven dependencies for the EnOS Java Core SDK.

-## Step 1: Creating a Project
+## Step 1: Create a Project

-To save the effort of creating a project from scratch, we can create a project by importing the project configuration package.
+To save the effort of creating a project from scratch, you can create a Springboot web project by importing the project configuration package by the following steps:

-Follow the steps below to create a Springboot web project.

 1. Open the [Spring Initializr](https://start.spring.io/#!type=maven-project&language=java&platformVersion=2.2.9.RELEASE&packaging=jar&jvmVersion=1.8&groupId=com.example&artifactId=battery-web&name=battery-web&description=demo%20project%20for%20spring%20boot&packageName=com.example.battery-web&dependencies=devtools,lombok,web,freemarker) site with the configured `battery-web` project information.

-2. Click the **Generate** button to download the `battery-web.zip` project configuration package.
+2. Click **Generate** to download the `battery-web.zip` project configuration package.

    ![](media/spring_initializr.png)